 Poet.
 Educator.
 Performer

 José Olivarez is the son of Mexican immigrants and the author of the book of poems, Citizen Illegal.
 Along with Felicia Chavez and Willie Perdomo, he is co-editing the forthcoming anthology, The BreakBeat Poets Vol. 4: LatiNEXT.
 He is the co-host of the poetry podcast, The Poetry Gods and a recipient of fellowships from CantoMundo, Poets House, the Bronx Council on the Arts, the Poetry Foundation, & the Conversation Literary Festival.
+His work has been featured in The New York Times, The Paris Review, and elsewhere.
+In 2018, he was awarded the first annual Author and Artist in Justice Award from the Phillips Brooks House Association.
 He lives in Chicago.

 Email The Poetry Gods: emailthepoetrygods at gmail dot com